telerik/maui-docs/installation/approaches.md

 No matter whether you've used the `.msi` automatic installation or the `zip` file, you'll receive the `Binaries/Net6` and `Binaries/Net7` folders, which contain the Android, iOS, MacCatalyst, and WinUI platform-specific folders with all assemblies you need.

-To manually reference the assembly references, create a `libs` folder in your solution folder, then copy the .NET version that your project is targeting.
-Visual Studio 2022 does not have support for differentiating the different platforms when using DLLs for references, so you will have to manually add conditions to your csproj.
+To manually reference the assembly references, create a `libs` folder in your solution folder.
+Then copy the folder that is the same .NET version that your project is targeting, into the newly created `libs` folder.
+You can now directly reference the DLLs form the into your MAUI project

+Note that *Visual Studio 2022 does not have support for differentiating DLL references for each target platform*.
+You must manually edit the csproj file and add conditions for each target platform.

 ```
 <ItemGroup>